anzal2/Day4_intership_elevate_labs/README.md

 # Day4_intership_elevate_labs
  Basic firewall management skills and understanding of network traffic filtering

-Opened the firewall configuration tool:

-Windows: Used Windows Firewall with Advanced Security

-Linux: Used UFW (Uncomplicated Firewall) via terminal

-Listed current firewall rules to review existing configurations.
+🪟 On Windows (Firewall GUI):
+🔹 I opened the Windows Defender Firewall via Control Panel > System and Security.

+🔹 Clicked on Advanced Settings to access the firewall rule manager.

+🔹 Viewed current rules under Inbound Rules.

-Added a rule to block inbound traffic on port 23 (Telnet).
+🔹 Created a new inbound rule to block TCP port 23 (Telnet).

-Tested the rule by attempting to connect to port 23 locally and remotely to ensure it was effectively blocked.
+🔹 Selected "Block the connection" and applied it to all profiles (Domain, Private, Public).

+🔹 Named the rule as "Block Telnet" and saved it.

+🔹 Installed the Telnet client using the command:

+cmd
+Copy
+Edit
+dism /online /Enable-Feature /FeatureName:TelnetClient 🔹 Tested the rule using:

+cmd
+Copy
+Edit
+telnet localhost 23
+The connection was blocked as expected.

+🔹 Later, I deleted the block rule to restore the original state.

+🐧 On Linux (UFW - Terminal):
+🔹 Opened terminal and ensured UFW is installed and active.

+🔹 Listed current firewall rules using:

+bash
+Copy
+Edit
+sudo ufw status numbered
-Added a rule to allow SSH (port 22) to maintain secure remote access on Linux.
+🔹 Added a rule to deny incoming traffic on port 23:

+bash
+Copy
+Edit
+sudo ufw deny 23
+🔹 Used telnet to test the block on port 23:

+bash
+Copy
+Edit
+telnet localhost 23
+Got "connection refused", confirming the block was working.

+🔹 Allowed SSH connection on port 22 using:

+bash
+Copy
+Edit
+sudo ufw allow 22
-Removed the test rule for Telnet to restore the firewall to its original state.
+🔹 Removed the deny rule for port 23:

-Documented all steps using relevant terminal commands or GUI paths.
+bash
+Copy
+Edit
+sudo ufw delete deny 23
+🧾 Summary of What I Learned:

-Understood and demonstrated that firewalls filter network traffic by allowing or denying packets based on defined rules like port number, protocol, and traffic direction.
+🔸 Firewall filters traffic based on defined rules for ports, protocols, and directions (inbound/outbound).

+🔸 Blocking a port prevents unwanted access, while allowing essential ports (like SSH) maintains secure connectivity.

+🔸 Both Windows Firewall and UFW provide effective ways to manage network security.